AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Discussion

 \subsection{Rethinking graduate training}

 The implications for graduate education deserve particular attention.
 As computer technology and deep learning have co-evolved with HEP's ``big data'' era, software engineering has, perhaps unintentionally, become a significant component of a graduate student's training.
 This is a valuable technical foundation and prepares students well for futures inside and outside academia\footnote{The value of software engineering in industry may drop in the coming years, depending on the continued evolution of AI coding agents.
-At the time of writing, this mattery is hotly debated.}, but inevitably distracts from core training as a \textit{physicist}.
+At the time of writing, this matter is hotly debated.}, but inevitably distracts from core training as a \textit{physicist}.
 Writing code has become synonymous with HEP graduate student work, and technical implementation is the largest bottleneck to the realization of an idea.

 If AI agents can handle the implementation, graduate training can be restructured to emphasize the aspects of research that require human intelligence: developing physical intuition, learning to ask good questions, understanding the theoretical context of measurements, and practicing the kind of critical thinking needed to evaluate whether an analysis result is trustworthy.
 Students would still need to understand their analysis code and be able to validate anything an agent contributes, but they would not need to write every line of it from scratch.
-This focus on high-level design and evaluation rather than implementation mirrors how faculty and postdocs work, most of whom contribute most significantly via scientific judgment rather than writing code.
+This focus on high-level design and evaluation rather than implementation mirrors how faculty and postdocs work, contributing primarily through scientific judgment rather than writing code.
 AI agents would simply extend this training to earlier career stages.